 A sizeable proportion of our work is in obtaining planning permission for clients (who often employ us only for this stage of a project), and we are proud of our track record.
 We have recently secured some very difficult planning consents, often to listed buildings in sensitive locations.

 The ultimate planning achievement however was our Underhill House project, which was granted under Paragraph 11 of PPS7, the “exceptional country house rule”.
-We have acheived two more exception country house planning permission since Underhill house More on that at our NPPF Para 55 page.
+We have acheived three more exception country house planning permissions since Underhill House.
+More on that at our NPPF Para 55 page.